Opened 16 years ago

 Status: newclosed

-comment:6 Changed 13 years ago by ataylor
+comment:6 by ataylor, 13 years ago

 I've seen this, or a variation of it, for a long time.
 It only occurs when you try to execute a REXX script on a FAT32 drive and you do NOT have EAs enabled in the FAT32 driver.
 The REXX script will often end up replaced by a 0-byte file, and the actual REXX code may show up later as a "recovered" file following the next CHKDSK.